LTS5/cfflib/doc/source/createconnectomefile.rst

 How to create a Connectome File
 *******************************

-This short tutorial will give you the basics in creating a new connectome file with the **cfflib**.
+This short tutorial will give you the basics in creating a new connectome file with the **cfflib 2.0**.

 Create the connectome object
 ============================